hoseinmrh/FOR_POLIMI/algorithms.md

 O(n^2)
 $$

 -   **Optimiality Condition**: Check for cost decreasing edges.
-If exist, not optimal, otherwise, optimal!
+If exists, not optimal, otherwise, optimal!

 ---